keerah/SendTo_FFmpeg/README.md

 # Image sequence transcoding

 Available since **Release 3.0**.
 To transcode an image sequence you need to select the first frame of the sequence.
 It will be the starting point of the output video.
-Be cautious when transcoding images that are part of a detectable sequence(s), it may end up with a bunch of similar sequences on your hands :) If required you can supress the sequence detection by changing the **imgset** (Consider image sequences) to 0 in the settings file.
-Do not forget you can do it for just one particular folder by copying the settings itno it.
+Be cautious when transcoding images that are part of a detectable sequence, it may end up with a bunch of similar videos on your hands :) If required you can supress the sequence detection by changing the **imgset** (Consider image sequences) to 0 in the settings file.
+Do not forget you can do it for just one particular folder by copying the settings file into it and then changing the option.

 # Compatibility